 - Keep the video authentic and real.
 You may use a handheld device—your phone for example—and there is no need for fancy editing.

 - Video should be 90 seconds or less—we will NOT review any videos over 90 seconds.

 2. Creative Work (Portfolio)

-Your portfolio should not exceed 12 original pieces.
-It may include work that is 2-D, 3-D, and/or 4-D. In addition to pieces with a high degree of finish, we are also interested in your creative process—whether it be in a sketchbook, journal, or notebook.
+We acknowledge that some applicants may have a broad range of finished and process work that could potentially be shown in a portfolio.
+However, for this application we ask that you curate your work within no more than 12 "slides", a design challenge in itself.
+You may submit work that is 2-D, 3-D, or 4-D within a number of projects that you determine will suits your communication goals.
+In addition to your finished pieces, we are also interested in your creative process—whether it be in a sketchbook, journal, or notebook.
 Include at least one slide that shows us how you think and visualize ideas — be thoughtful to ensure that the image communicates key aspects of your process.
-You might need to compile sketches/ideas from mulitple pages in your sketchbook.
+You might need to compile sketches/ideas from multiple pages in your sketchbook to communicate this effectively.

 - Submit single page PDF files.
 Multiple page PDF files will NOT be reviewed.